privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

      * Set SSO to 'true' if you want to use single sign on.
      * All information required for SSO will be saved in the session.
      * After logging out, the SSO data will be removed from the session.
-     * The value has to be a string.
+     * The value has to be 'true' or 'false', default is 'false'.
      * Optional.
      */
     'SSO' => 'false',

     /**
-     * Set preferredTokenType to your favourite token type.
+     * Optionally set a preferred token type.
      * If the chosen token is triggered, it will be used to authenticate directly
      * without having to press the button for the type.
-     * Possible values are: push, webauthn or u2f.
+     * Possible values are: 'otp', 'push', 'webauthn' or 'u2f'.
+Default is 'otp' */
-     * When left empty, defaults to showing an input field for OTPs.
-     * Optional.
-     */
     'preferredTokenType' => '',